 You can see below a comparison of different liability insurance offers.
 I recommend the below offers as they have at least 10 million Euros total coverage and you can cancel the policy any time.
 All of them include coverage outside Germany.
 You can also use Tarifcheck to compare different offers if you want.

-The prices stated in the table include the coverage listed below.
-The price can be higher if you purchase different add-on based on your individual needs.
+The prices stated in the table can be higher if you purchase different add-on based on your individual needs.
 The price may also be different depending on your address and if you had any claims in the past.
 “Optional” means that you can purchase this extra add-on.

 Note: The below table can be moved sideways depending on your screen.